-The newly refurbished Buttery is across the corridor from the Junior Common Room.
+The Buttery is across the corridor from the Junior Common Room.
 It is a smaller space for socialising and contains a bookable domestic kitchen space.
 You can book the Buttery's kitchen by asking the Administrators in the Office between 9.00am and 5.00pm on weekdays, or by ringing the Duty Sub-Master between 5.00pm and 9.00pm on weekdays or on the weekends.
+If you use the Buttery kitchen you are responsible for making sure it is clean and tidy for the next user; with all dishes washed, dried, and put away.

 The Buttery also has a 24-hour hot drink dispenser and water filter, plus a cosy pellet fire.
 It is an alcohol-free space.